SAML-Toolkits/php-saml/README.md

 $auth->login($newTargetUrl);
 ```

-The login method can receive other five optional parameters:
+The login method can receive other six optional parameters:

 * `$parameters` - An array of parameters that will be added to the `GET` in the HTTP-Redirect.
 * `$forceAuthn` - When true the `AuthNRequest` will set the `ForceAuthn='true'`
 * `$isPassive` - When true the `AuthNRequest` will set the `Ispassive='true'`
 * `$strict` - True if we want to stay (returns the url string) False to redirect
 * `$setNameIdPolicy` - When true the AuthNRequest will set a nameIdPolicy element.
+* `$nameIdValueReq` - Indicates to the IdP the subject that should be authenticated.

 If a match on the future SAMLResponse ID and the AuthNRequest ID to be sent is required, that AuthNRequest ID must to be extracted and saved.